eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

+[Johnson1993a,]
+	David S. Johnson and Michael A. Trick. *Proceedings of the Second DIMACS Implementation Challenge on Cliques, Coloring, and Satisfiability*, in DIMACS: Series in Discrete Mathematics and Theoretical Computer Science, Vol. 26.
+American Mathematical Society, Piscataway, NJ, October 11-13, 1993.

 [Khatri2011]
 	Khatri, S. P., and Gulati, K. *Advanced Techniques in Logic Synthesis, Optimizations and Applications*.
 Springer Science+Business Media, LCC, New York, NY, 2011.